-Potential Risk Proposed Mitigation Cost overrun The financial modelling is based on cost reports and builds in an allowance for inflation, however, there is a risk associated with an inflationary shock driving up construction cost or unforeseen project factors leading to increased cost.
+Potential Risk Proposed Mitigation Market downturn An occupational market downturn could harm the letting of the sites and hence TTLP's cashflow.
+A weaker capital market at the time the joint venture looks to dispose of one or more of the assets or when TTLP looks to dispose of its interest in the joint venture could reduce TTLP's capital receipts.
+The joint venture will consider pre-let both before and during construction in order to limit market risk on delivery.
+Active asset management will be required in the investment phase in order to further limit this risk.
+The joint venture and TTLP will be strategic in choosing when to recycle capital into and out of the portfolio in order to best exploit capital market cycles.
+Cost overrun The financial modelling is based on cost reports and builds in an allowance for inflation, however, there is a risk associated with an inflationary shock driving up construction cost or unforeseen project factors leading to increased cost.
 This would have the effect of increasing TTLP's required equity investment in the development phase.
 A proactive procurement strategy will be required to ensure that the inflation risk associated with procuring contractor work packages is effectively limited.
 Ongoing due diligence is required at later design stages to limit the scope for potential cost overruns, and where possible identify efficiencies and savings.
 Leveraging TTLP's strategy calls for project level debt in both the development and investment phases.
 Whilst this increases returns, it does present risks for the portfolio.
 Examples include equity call risk and increased downside risk in a downturn.
 The loan to cost ratio in the development period and loan to value ratio in the investment period will be managed to ensure they remain at reasonable levels as agreed with the joint venture in order to limit the effects of excessive levels of leverage.
 The debt funding will be raised on a site-by-site basis providing an opportunity to assess risk exposure before commencement.

-Project obsolesce and depreciation There is a risk posed by changing occupier demand and associated rental depreciation and obsolescence.
+Potential Risk Proposed Mitigation Project obsolesce and depreciation There is a risk posed by changing occupier demand and associated rental depreciation and obsolescence.
 This could reduce rental values of the buildings or require capital intensive refurbishments.
 The Seed Sites have been designed with industry-leading ESG credentials in order to align with occupier demand to mitigate this risk in the short to medium term.
 In the longer term, active maintenance and asset management will be required to mitigate the operational impacts on LUL and appropriately consider the disposal of assets with significant depreciation risk.

-10 Assurance and Consultation
+11 Assurance and Consultation

-- 10.1 TfL Project Assurance and the Independent Investment Programme Advisory Group (IIPAG) were briefed on this authority submission on 15 December 2022.
-Project Assurance is providing assurance on an ongoing basis and Targeted Assurance Reviews will be arranged to support future investment decisions. - 10.2 TfL Infrastructure Protection (IP) has been involved in the design development of the three Seed Sites to ensure protection of the retained transport assets and premises.
+- 11.1 TfL Project Assurance and the Independent Investment Programme Advisory Group (IIPAG) were briefed on this authority submission on 15 December 2022 and on this paper in February 2023.
+Project Assurance is providing assurance on an ongoing basis and Targeted Assurance Reviews will be arranged to support future investment decisions. - 11.2 TfL Infrastructure Protection (IP) has been involved in the design development of the three Seed Sites to ensure protection of the retained transport assets and premises.
 IP has been consulted and provided support in collating the technical due diligence and in drafting the legal agreements during the various stages of the procurement process.